Shannon Mace, Esq., MPH – Executive Director

 Susanna Greenberg, Esq. – Managing Attorney

-Susanna Greenberg serves as Managing Attorney of HELP: MLP’s Philadelphia office, where she provides legal and political advocacy for families participating in maternal and child health home visitation programs.
+Susanna serves as Managing Attorney of HELP: MLP’s Philadelphia office, where she provides legal and political advocacy for families participating in maternal and child health home visitation programs.
 Previously, Susanna taught in civil litigation clinics at the University of Pennsylvania Law School and Villanova Law School, supervising representation of underserved clients in housing, employment, public benefits, consumer finance, and family law.
 She also practiced previously at Ballard Spahr LLP in Philadelphia, representing clients in antitrust litigation, as well as pro bono matters.
 Susanna was selected for the Center for Progressive Leadership’s Political Leaders Fellowship in 2010, and she served on the boards of trustees for Young Involved Philadelphia and Independence Charter School, including two years as Board President.
-She is a graduate of Yale University and New York University School of Law and is admitted to practice in Pennsylvania and New Jersey.
+She is a graduate of Yale University and New York University School of Law and is admitted to practice in Pennsylvania.

-Antoine Fowler, Paralagel
+Antoine Fowler, MPH – Paralegal

-Antoine Fowler serves as a paralegal for HELP: MLP’s Philadelphia office.
+Antoine serves as a Paralegal for HELP: MLP’s Philadelphia office.
 Prior to joining HELP: MLP, he was a paralegal at the Defender Association of Philadelphia in the Probation and Alternative Sentencing Unit, where he worked with attorneys to advocate for clients to be released back into their community and get connected to resources that can help their quality of life.
 Antoine has years of experience with community engagement, advocacy, and uplifting underserved populations.
 He is a graduate of Clark Atlanta University and Temple University College of Public Health.

-Ellie Kimmelman, Paralegal
+Ellie Kimmelman – Paralegal

-Ellie Kimmelman serves as a Paralegal in HELP: MLP’s Philadelphia office, handling referrals from FAIR Project partners and providing technical support to staff attorneys.
+Ellie serves as a Paralegal in HELP: MLP’s Philadelphia office, handling referrals from FAIR Project partners and providing technical support to staff attorneys.
 Before joining HELP: MLP, Ellie worked at the Tenant Union Representative Network (TURN) as a Hotline Paralegal where she assisted renters in accessing housing resources and exercising their legal rights.
 Ellie is a graduate of Haverford College where she studied political science and public health.

-MacDonald Taylor Jr., Paralegal
+MacDonald Taylor Jr. – Paralegal

-Mac Donald P. Taylor Jr. (Mac) is a graduate of Delaware County Community College, receiving his Associate of Applied Science degree in Paralegal Studies.
+Mac Donald (Mac), a Paralegal and certified notary at HELP: MLP’s Philadelphia office, is a graduate of Delaware County Community College, receiving his Associate of Applied Science degree in Paralegal Studies.
 Mac was selected as one of six students internationally as an Achieving the Dream Scholar and is an honorary member of Phi Theta Kappa.
-Previously, he was a victim advocate and intern with Senior LawCenter where he assisted older adult victims of crimes.
-Most recently, Mac advocated for returning citizens with Philadelphia Lawyers for Social Equity where he focused on helping clients with pardons and expungements.
+Previously, he was a victim advocate and intern with the Senior Law Center, where he assisted older adult victims of crimes.
+Most recently, Mac advocated for returning citizens with Philadelphia Lawyers for Social Equity, where he focused on helping clients with pardons and expungements.
 Mac has a passion to be a voice and to use his personal journey to be a mentor and advocate for the underserved and disenfranchised.

-Matthew Junell, Staff Attorney
+Matthew Junell, Esq. – Staff Attorney

 Matthew is a Staff Attorney specializing in housing and landlord-tenant law.
 Before joining HELP: MLP, he was an advocate at Tenant Union Representative Network (TURN) assisting hundreds of clients with discrimination complaints, eviction defense, lead law violations, illegal lockouts, utility shutoffs, and rent and fee disputes.
 He has years of experience working with clients on subsidy programs such as HOPWA, Continuum of Care, and Rapid Rehousing, to ensure that they received the services that they needed and the quality housing that they deserved.
 While attending law school, he participated in clinics at Face to Face Germantown, assisting Philadelphians with getting essential documents that they needed to apply for public benefits and jobs.
 He also spent a semester with the Defender’s Association of Philadelphia.
 He graduated with honors from the University of Texas at Dallas and received his law degree from Villanova Law School.

-Rachel Mark, Esq. – Senior Attorney
+Lakeshia McCloud, Esq. – Staff Attorney